kato11144/WatchlistFetcher/README.md

 # WatchlistFetcher

-Fetch the Watchlist using the [TMDB](https://www.themoviedb.org/) API with Docker.
+Fetch the Watchlist using the [TMDB](https://www.themoviedb.org/) API

 ## Setup Environment Variables